Learned-Database Systems Security: Case Study: The BAO Query Optimizer

-\paragraphbe{Observing and characterizing the leakage.} We first observe leakage by performing the following experiment.
-We used the Cardinality Estimation Benchmark~\cite{negi2021flow},\,\footnote{https://github.com/Cardinality-Estimation-Benchmark/ceb} (CEB) a 13K-query benchmark generated from 16 templates by mutating filter predicates.
-As far as we are aware, this is similar to the dataset on which BAO was originally evaluated by Marcus et al.~\cite{marcus2020bao} (the authors did not respond to our email inquiry about this).
+\paragraphbe{Observing and characterizing the leakage.} We first assess potential leakage by performing the following experiment.
+We use the Cardinality Estimation Benchmark (CEB)~\cite{negi2021flow}, a 13K-query benchmark generated from 16 templates by mutating filter predicates.
+As far as we are aware, this is similar to the dataset on which BAO was originally evaluated by \cite{marcus2020bao} (the authors did not respond to our email inquiry).
 We use the 40-query subset of CEB used for training and benchmarking in~\cite{marcus2020bao}.
-We divide the queries into 2 disjoint 20-query sets, $SetA$ and $SetB$.
-For each set, we measure each query's latency in two scenarios, $member$ and $nonmember$, such that in $member$ the query is in the training set, and in $nonmember$ it is not.
-The $member$ scenario simulates the case where the model has already seen the queries, whereas $nonmember$ simulates a scenario where it hasn't.
-We expect the query latency to be lower in the $member$ scenario, suggesting that past experience information (i.e., the training set) leaks via query latency.

-To isolate the effect of BAO's learning from potential effects such as PostgreSQL's ``native'' optimizations like query or computation caching, we repeated this experiment but with BAO disabled.
+We divide the queries into two disjoint 20-query sets, $\mathsf{SetA}$ and $\mathsf{SetB}$.
+For each set, we measure each query's latency in two scenarios, $\mathsf{member}$ and $\mathsf{nonmember}$, such that in $\mathsf{member}$ the query is in the training set, and in $\mathsf{nonmember}$ it is not.
+The former simulates the case where the model has already seen the queries, whereas the latter simulates a scenario where it has not.
+We expect the query latency to be lower in the $\mathsf{member}$ scenario, suggesting that past experience information (i.e., the training set) leaks via query latency.
+To isolate the effect of BAO's learning from potential effects such as Postgres' ``native'' optimizations like query or computation caching, we repeat this experiment but with BAO disabled.

-Figures~\ref{fig:allsetA} and~\ref{fig:allsetB} depict the results of BAO-enabled experiment for sets $SetA$ and $SetB$ respectively.
-For many queries in the BAO-enabled databases, latency in the $nonmember$ scenario is often much larger than that in the $member$ scenario (note the log scale), suggesting that the attacker can distinguish between the set using a single query.
+Figures~\ref{fig:allsetA} and~\ref{fig:allsetB} depict the results of BAO-enabled experiment for sets $\mathsf{SetA}$ and $\mathsf{SetB}$ respectively.
+For many queries in the BAO-enabled databases, latency in the $\mathsf{nonmember}$ scenario is often much larger than that in the $\mathsf{member}$ scenario (note the log scale), suggesting that the attacker can distinguish between the set using a single query.
 Notably, the difference is larger for slower queries that naturally require more time to execute, implying that slower queries are more vulnerable to past-query inference attack.
-Figure~\ref{fig:allsetAdisabled} shows the results for $SetA$ when BAO is disabled, there is hardly any difference in the execution time between $member$ and $nonmember$, suggesting that, indeed, the leakage is due to ML.
-The results for $SetB$ are similar and not reported for conciseness.
+Figure~\ref{fig:allsetAdisabled} shows the results for $\mathsf{SetA}$ when BAO is disabled, there is hardly any difference in the execution time between $\mathsf{member}$ and $\mathsf{nonmember}$, suggesting that, indeed, the leakage is due to ML.
+The results for $\mathsf{SetB}$ are similar and not reported for conciseness.